Driving with Whales and Zeppelins

-Louis staring out at the ocean, thinks about all the photos on the walls of Grandpa’s house, the deserts, mountains, sunken ships, and zeppelins parked on the ocean floor, and it all made sense.
+Louis, staring out at the ocean, thinks about all the photos on the walls of Grandpa’s house, the deserts, mountains, sunken ships, and zeppelins parked on the ocean floor, and it all makes sense.

 “Grandma!”
 Louis exclaims, jumping off the bench.
 He gives her a big hug.
 “Grandpa just told me about your trip.”